 5. Restaurant Marketing Mistakes While Employing Technology

 In this excessively tech-savvy time frame, it is no doubt that employing technology in restaurants will be widely accepted by your guests.
 It will not only smoothen your operations but will also provide enhanced customer experience to your guests.
 Failing to use technology in your restaurant marketing strategies will lead you to lose on business opportunities.

-Use restaurant technology as a marketing strategy to attract customers.
-When you employ Technology to enhance Customer Experience at your restaurant, you might as well highlight and promote it to give yourself an edge over the other restaurants.
+Use restaurant technology as a strategy to attract customers as well as to avoid marketing mistakes.
+When you employ technology to enhance Customer Experience at your restaurant, you might as well highlight and promote it to give yourself an edge over the other restaurants.
 Promote your Online Ordering, Tablet Ordering, Online Table Reservations and the likes on your website and Social Media Pages to attract customers.

 - Online Ordering – 85% of home delivery orders are placed via Online Ordering.
 Thus, ensure that you promote your Online Ordering on your restaurant website and Social Media pages.

 - Tablet Ordering— Allowing the tech-savvy generation to place their order via handhelds tablets

 increases the customer delight.
 This eliminates the risk of errors in order taking and improves the entire guest experience.

 - Online Table Reservation—Let your customers decide where they want to sit and reserve their seats beforehand.

 - Integrated Feedback Management– Asking for instant feedback from your customers is a great way to make them feel valued, and also to increase engagement.
 You can use a Customer Feedback App for this purpose.
 Ask your customers to give their feedback on a tab through the app.